 You may have to provide the following information to verify your identity with the customer service agent:

 - Date of birth

 Another way to perform TIN verification but without talking to a person is by sending an email to the BIR.

-You can use the following template.
-Edit it to include your personal information.
+You can use the following template (edit it with your own information):

-Hello, I would like to know my TIN because I lost it.
-Here is my personal information for verification:
+I would like to know my TIN because I lost it.
+Here are my personal details for verification:

 Name: Juan Dela Cruz